jchan042/cs506-final-project/README.md

 ## Data Sources

-This project uses four datasets, each serving a distinct role across the three models.
+This project uses 4 datasets from Kaggle, each having a variety of data that differs from the others:

 | Dataset | Source | Size | Purpose |
 |---|---|---|---|